Nonprofit Accounting

 2Federal Grant Compliance (2 CFR 200)

-For nonprofits receiving federal funding, our team ensures compliance with OMB Uniform Guidance.
-This includes maintaining a Schedule of Expenditures of Federal Awards (SEFA), tracking cost allocations against approved indirect cost rates, and preparing documentation for the Single Audit (A-133).
-We handle both direct and indirect cost allocation methodologies.
+For nonprofits with federal funding, our team ensures OMB Uniform Guidance compliance.
+We maintain the SEFA, track cost allocations against approved indirect rates, and prepare Single Audit (A-133) documentation.
+We handle both direct and indirect cost allocation methods.

-We flag unallowable costs before they're coded, preventing audit findings that could jeopardize future funding.
-Your domestic auditors receive clean, organized workpapers — saving dozens of hours per engagement.
+We flag unallowable costs before they're coded, preventing findings that could jeopardize future funding.
+Your auditors receive clean, organized workpapers, saving dozens of hours per engagement.
 Our grant compliance accuracy rate is 99.6%, measured across all federal grant reporting submissions.

 3Form 990 Preparation & Donor Reporting

-The IRS Form 990 is the most complex annual return in the nonprofit space.
-Our specialists prepare the core return plus all applicable schedules — Schedule A (Public Charity Status), Schedule B (Contributors), Schedule D (Supplemental Financial Statements), Schedule J (Compensation), Schedule O (Supplemental Information), and Schedule R (Related Organizations) — while your US-based CPA conducts the final review and files.
+Form 990 is the most complex annual return in the nonprofit space.
+Our specialists prepare the core return plus all applicable schedules: A (Public Charity), B (Contributors), D (Supplemental Financials), J (Compensation), O (Supplemental Information), and R (Related Organizations).
+Your US-based CPA conducts the final review and files.

 We also prepare quarterly and annual board reports showing functional expenses (program vs. management vs. fundraising) per ASC 958-720, cash flow projections, and budget-to-actual variance analyses that board members can actually understand.
 Learn more about Outsourced Financial Reporting →